chr56/Phonograph_Plus/docs/Build_Instructions.md

 If you would like to contribute:

-- Android Studio Ladybug Feature Drop | 2024.2.2 Patch 2
+- Android Studio Otter 2 Feature Drop | 2025.2.2
   (Note: JetBrain IDEA may not be compatible due to its limited support on latest Android Gradle Plugin)

 ## Build Instructions